MixReasoning: Switching Modes to Think: Related Work

 \section{Related Work}

-\paragraph{Long-to-short Compression.} LRMs introduce a structured problem-solving approach that breaks down complex problems into multiple simpler reasoning steps, commonly referred to as a long CoT~\citep{wei2022chain, jaech2024openai}.
-This enables the model to generate intermediate reasoning steps before producing a final answer, which can significantly scale inference-time compute.
-To mitigate this, many works focus on compressing reasoning paths to reduce token generation.
-Training-free methods prompt models to “think less”~\citep{renze2024benefits, ma2025reasoning}, intervene during decoding~\citep{wang2025wait,wang2025thoughts,tang2025concisehint}, early stopping~\citep{yang2025dynamic} once answer confidence is high~\citep{yang2025dynamic}, or enforcing hard token budgets to bound rationale length~\citep{sun2025empirical}.
-Training-based approaches include SFT on synthetic concise traces to teach models shorter explanations~\citep{ma2025cot}, and RL with length-aware rewards that penalize long chains~\citep{aggarwal2025l1, luo2025o1}.
-While effective at lowering latency, these methods apply uniform compression across all problems and steps, which often truncates pivotal reasoning and make it challenging to preserve accuracy and maintain a favorable accuracy–efficiency balance.

-\paragraph{Hybrid Reasoning.} An alternative path to efficient reasoning is hybrid reasoning~\citep{fang2025thinkless, zhang2025adaptthink, claude2025, yang2025qwen3}, which routes by instance difficulty: based on problem-wise uncertainty or model confidence, easy cases receive short answers while difficult ones trigger long-form reasoning.
-This reduces redundancy when many queries admit straightforward solutions and can maintain accuracy on truly hard problems.
-However, it does not address redundancy within long chains, models tend to remain verbose even across routine substeps, and binary instance classification is itself hard, since seemingly simple problems may contain localized challenging parts.
+\paragraph{Efficient Reasoning.} LRMs adopt a structured problem-solving paradigm that decomposes complex problems into multi-step chains of thought (CoTs)~\citep{wei2022chain}, explicitly generating intermediate reasoning steps before the final answer.
+While this can boost accuracy, it also substantially increases inference-time compute due to long token sequences.
+To reduce this overhead, many methods aim to compress reasoning traces~\cite{feng2025efficient}.
+Training-free approaches encourage models to ``think less''~\citep{renze2024benefits, ma2025reasoning}, intervene during decoding~\citep{wang2025wait,wang2025thoughts,tang2025concisehint}, stop early once answer confidence is high~\citep{yang2025dynamic}, or impose hard token budgets to bound rationale length~\citep{sun2025empirical}.
+Training-based approaches include SFT on synthetic concise traces~\citep{ma2025cot} and RL with length-aware rewards that penalize long chains~\citep{aggarwal2025l1, luo2025o1}.
+Although effective at lowering latency, these methods largely perform uniform compression across problems and steps, which can truncate pivotal reasoning and harm the accuracy--efficiency trade-off.
+Another direction is hybrid reasoning~\citep{fang2025thinkless, zhang2025adaptthink, claude2025, yang2025qwen3}, which routes by instance difficulty: easy queries receive short answers, while hard ones trigger long-form reasoning based on problem-level uncertainty or user's tolerance.
+This can reduce redundancy when many inputs admit straightforward solutions and preserve accuracy on truly difficult cases.
+However, hybrid routing does not address redundancy within long CoTs: models often remain verbose across routine substeps, and instance-level classification can be brittle since seemingly simple problems may contain localized hard segments.
+In contrast, our method aims to deliver consistent efficiency gains across varying problem difficulty while maintaining performance.